louisstewart/ballot/README.md

-# FS Table Ballot Checker
+# FS ballot.Table ballot.Ballot Checker

 This project is for the [Fashion Show](http://standrewsfashion.co.uk) table ballots.
 Data is uploaded to a cloud database service and pulled into a JSON file.
 This is then parsed and checked for validity.